adriankeenan/uob-parser-2/readme.md

 	[
 		{
 		    "id": "12600",
-		    "name": "Department of Computer Science and Technology" }
+		    "name": "Department of Computer Science and Technology", "course_count" : 125
+		}
 	]
 }